-According to Canadian Business, the Apostolopoulos Family is worth $3.9 billion.
+According to Canadian Business, the Apostolopoulos Family was worth $3.9 billion in 2017.
 The family owns the largest privately-held real estate company, Triple Group.
 The company has humble beginnings as the founder of the company, Andreas Apostolopos, a Greek immigrant, started his Canadian journey as a worker for KFC.

 He later went on to start a cleaning business followed by a plastics manufacturing company before setting up Triple Group.
 The Apostolopoulos family are probably most well known for their controversial purchase of the Silverdome in Michigan in 2002.
 Andreas Apostolopoulos threw out a bid at an auction for the dome on a whim for 500,000 USD.
 The city was expecting 17 million USD.
 There weren’t many eager bidders on the property and the Apostololopoulos family came out on top.